First check the Fund Regulations to ensure you are eligible.

 - a project proposal and financial plan (maximum of 8 A4 pages)

 - a reference from an academic member of University staff (e.g. personal tutor).
 This should be sent directly to the Fund Secretary by the deadline.

 You may wish to look at an example of a previous successful application.
 This is an example only and should not be used as a definitive guide.
 Each year a broad range of proposals are funded and applications are judged against each other - an application that succeeds in one year may not have been successful in other years.

 The LRMF Committee will meet to identify candidates for interview.

-Interviews will be held on Wednesday 14 February 2018.
+Interviews will be held on Wednesday 19 February 2020 (to be confirmed).

 The application process